T

 landmark

-A UNESCO World Heritage site and the private residence of the Swedish royal family, located on an island outside the city.
-Explore the palace, the beautiful Baroque garden, and the unique Drottningholm Court Theatre.
+A UNESCO World Heritage site and the private residence of the Swedish royal family.
+Explore the palace, the beautiful Baroque gardens, the Chinese Pavilion, and the Drottningholm Court Theatre.

 3. Evening